 One of the first things to do when you suspect your horse isn’t feeling well is take his temperature.
 An elevated body temperature, commonly called a “fever,” can be an early indication of viral or bacterial infection.
+Here’s what you need to know about fever in horses.

 Normal body temperature for horses can range between 98 and 100 degrees.
 Some horses naturally run hotter than others, but individuals tend to be fairly consistent day to day.
 That’s why it’s helpful to get a baseline for your horse’s temperature when he is healthy.
 If you don’t already, make it a habit to take his temperature once or twice a month, just to keep tabs on his normal readings.